Melrose, South Australia: Old Emu Foot

 Old Emu Foot has been identified by arborists at the National Register of Big Trees as the largest tree in South Australia, more so for its width than its height.
-It has also been identified as the largest River Red Gum (Eucalyptus camaldulensis) in Australia.
+It has also been identified as the largest river red gum (Eucalyptus camaldulensis) in Australia.
 Its size was compared with several contenders throughout NSW, Victoria and Western Australia using the American Forests formula.

-The tree was nominated as the largest River Red Gum in Australia and largest tree in South Australia by the director of Arbortech, Kym Knight.
+The tree was nominated as the largest river red gum in Australia and largest tree in South Australia by the director of Arbortech, Kym Knight.
 Knight has estimated the tree's age to be around 400 years.

 Old Emu Foot is not considered a tourist attraction as it resides on private property and isn't easily accessible for the general public.
 It sits roughly 1.2 km from the Melrose Showgrounds in a sheep paddock owned by farmer David McCallum.

 It is 35 metres tall, its circumference is 14.82 metres, and its crown is 29 metres.
 These dimensions afford Old Emu Foot a score of 722 points according to the American Forests formula.

 Creek

 On the West side of the Melrose Township, flows the Wilochra Creek heading Northwards.
 The creek is freshwater and is home to freshwater leeches, ducks, frogs and water insects.
-In some parts of the creek, depths can reach a maximum of two meters.
+In some parts of the creek, depths can reach a maximum of two metres.
 Bike trails cross the creek several times and follow the creek adjacent to its course.